Federal Financial Aid

 Direct PLUS Loans

-PLUS Loans are federal loans that graduate or professional degree students and parents of dependent undergraduate students can use to help pay any education expenses not covered by other financial aid.
-The U.S. Department of Education is the lender for PLUS loans and applications for these loans are subject to credit approval.
+Direct PLUS Loans are federal loans that graduate or professional degree students and parents of dependent undergraduate students can use to help pay any education expenses not covered by other financial aid.
+Applications for these loans are subject to credit approval.
 The maximum loan amount is the student’s cost of attendance (determined by the school) minus any other financial aid received.